-b) During the six months ended September 30, 2023, Flying Nickel recorded share-based payments of \$393,565 (2022 - 632,118) of which \$9,278 (2022 - 10,539) was capitalized as exploration cost and the reminder of \$384,287 (2022 - 621,579) was expensed as general and administrative expenses.
+From April 1, 2023 to the date on which Flying Nickel was deconsolidated, October 1, 2023, Flying Nickel recorded share-based payments of \$393,565 (2022 - \$632,118) of which \$9,278 (2022 - \$10,539) was capitalized as exploration cost and the reminder of \$384,287 (2022 - \$621,579) was expensed as general and administrative expenses.

-During the fifteen months ended March 31, 2023, Flying Nickel recorded share-based payments expense of \$1,412,565 of which \$16,564 was capitalized as exploration cost and the reminder of \$1,396,001 was expensed as general and administrative expenses.
+During the fifteen months ended March 31, 2023, Flying Nickel recorded share-based payments expense of \$1,412,565 of which \$16,564 was capitalized as exploration cost and the remainder of \$1,396,001 was expensed as general and administrative expenses.

 The fair value of each stock option is estimated on the date of grant using the Black-Scholes Option Pricing Model with the assumptions presented in the table below.
-Expected volatilities are based on historical volatility of the comparable companies as Flying Nichel has a limited history of trading.
+Expected volatilities are based on historical volatility of the comparable companies as Flying Nickel has a limited history of trading.
 The expected term of share options granted represents the period of time that the granted share options are expected to be outstanding.
 The risk-free interest rate is based on the Canadian government bond rate.